Social security contributions

 Stamp duty is applicable on certain documents and transfers, including transfers of immovable property and marketable securities (although certain exemptions may apply) and issues and renewals of insurance policies.
 Furthermore, in the event that the market value of shares held by a person is reduced following a change in the company's issued share capital or voting rights and the value shifts onto the other shareholders, the transferor would be deemed to have transferred the said value to the transferee(s), and such value shifting may be subject to a stamp duty liability (although certain exceptions/exemptions may apply).
 Stamp duty is also imposed on transmissions by death of immovable property situated in Malta and shares in Maltese companies.
 Certain exemptions from stamp duty may, however, apply in respect of such transmissions.

-The stamp duty exemption on the acquisition of immovable property by first time buyers, in terms of which one may benefit from a saving of stamp duty, has been increased to the first €175,000 (from €150,000) and was extended to 31 December 2020.
+The stamp duty exemption on the acquisition of immovable property by first time buyers, in terms of which one may benefit from a saving of stamp duty, has been increased to the first €175,000 (from €150,000) of the transfer value and was extended to 31 December 2020

 Stamp duty is imposed inter alia on heirs upon inheritance of immovable property at a rate of 5% and of shares in a Maltese company / interest in a Maltese partnership (not being a “property company” or “property partnership”) at a rate of 2%.

-The reduced rate of 3.5% on inherited immovable property being the residential property of the heirs shall now be applicable on the first €175,000 of the value of the immovable property.
+The reduced rate of 3.5% on inherited immovable property being the residential property of the heirs should now be applicable on the first €175,000 of the value of the immovable property.

 In the case of the transfer by gratuitous title of (i) marketable securities owned by individuals and of (ii) commercial tenements (i.e. business property) that had been used in a family business for a minimum period of three years preceding the transfer, to the transferor’s spouse, descendants, and ascendants in the direct line and their spouses, or in the absence of descendants to such transferor’s siblings and their descendants, stamp duty chargeable is at a reduced rate of 1.5%.

 This reduced rate applies to transfers by gratuitous title made prior to 1 January 2021.
-Once this reduced rate is applied, no other exemption or duty relief will apply to such transfers.
+Once this reduced rate is applied, no other exemption or duty relief should apply to such transfers.

 Subject to the satisfaction of certain conditions, no duty is levied in the case of transfers of immovable property upon the devolution of a dwelling house to a surviving spouse; in the case of a transfer of immovable property upon death by a parent or legal guardian to a disabled individual; or in the case of a transfer of a dwelling house upon death by a parent to their descendants in the direct line.